open-scientific/MFMP-THOR/README.md

 Other designs were of venturi tubes with and without air lines, they leverage acoustic hydrodynamic pressure changes.
 Also to note were hydrosonic pumps.
 Vortex cavitation is more agressive than spherical cavitation.
 Vortex cavitation causes luminescence! sound speed important.

+Our experiments 3d printing some of these designs have failed mainly due to the porosity of the prints and our unsuccessful attempts to seal them, or flow rates.

 ##### plasmas